Expert treatment for pediatric asthma

 Asthma symptoms may differ from child to child.
 For some, the main symptom is a persistent (constant) cough.
 Other children may experience one or more of the following symptoms:

-Asthma is commonly managed with medication and making a plan with your child’s doctor to manage asthma triggers and symptoms.
+Asthma is commonly managed with medication and making a pediatric asthma treatment plan with your child’s doctor to manage asthma triggers and symptoms.

 Asthma medications come in different forms, including inhalers, nebulizer solutions and tablets.
 There are two types of asthma medications: